openSVM/aeamcp/docs/DUAL_TOKENOMICS.md

 Expanding across chains introduces several complexities that must be meticulously addressed:
 - **Bridging Complexity**: Securely and efficiently moving tokens between disparate blockchain architectures (e.g., Solana to EVM chains) is technically challenging and a common vector for exploits if not implemented with the highest security standards.
 - **Liquidity Fragmentation**: Spreading token liquidity across multiple decentralized exchanges (DEXs) on different chains can lead to shallower liquidity pools, increased slippage, and a less efficient trading environment for users.
-- **User Experience**: Managing multiple token versions (native vs. wrapped), understanding different gas tokens, and navigating various bridging interfaces can be confusing and cumbersome for end-users, hindering adoption.
+- **User Experience**: Managing multiple token versions (native vs. wrapped) and navigating various bridging interfaces can be confusing and cumbersome for end-users, hindering adoption.
 - **Regulatory Ambiguity**: The regulatory landscape for cross-chain assets and bridges is still evolving, and different jurisdictions may have varying rules, adding another layer of complexity.

 ### **Our Cross-Chain Solution: Wrapped AEA & SVMAI**